Add Docker's official GPG key:

 1. Install Docker

-(1) Set up Docker’s apt
+(1) Set up Docker’s apt repository:

 # Add Docker's official GPG key: